GingerBreadInc/GPIOWebInterface/DOCS/install.md

 # Installation
-All you need is a  Raspberry Pi 3 and a fresh SD-Card with Raspberry Pi OS Lite 64bit (Bookworm).
+All you need is a Raspberry Pi 3 and a fresh SD-Card with Raspberry Pi OS Lite 64bit (Bookworm) with enabled ssh.

 1. Update System
 ```bash